 As matcha green tea is made by grinding the whole green tea leaf into a powder you get all of the nutrients from the leaves.
 Matcha Tea is rich in vitamins, fibre, chlorophyll and catechins that have anti-inflammatory benefits and are believed to have cancer-fighting effects on the body.

 Matcha green tea benefits also include boosting brain function, improving skin health, and promoting heart health.
 With a list of such amazing health benefits, there is no reason why you should not add the Japanese matcha green tea to your diet.

 Most of you out there wondering if matcha tea helps with weight loss, we’ve got good news for you.
 Try not to get too excited when we say that matcha can be a better addition to your weight-loss diet menu than green tea.
 And with its mellow taste, you'll be glad to make the switch.
 It’s true, the EGCG concentration in matcha tea is 3 times higher than that of regular green teas.
 Purely because matcha is less processed as the entire tea leaf is ground into a paste enabling the tea to retain all its natural nutrients.
 The EGCG in matcha tea can boost your metabolism rate during any form of exercise, and thus promote weight loss.

 Caffeine Content in Matcha Green Tea

-- Sift 1 or 2 tsp of matcha tea into a cup.
+- First, sift 1 or 2 tsp matcha into a cup using a small sifter

-- Whisk vigorously in a zig-zag motion until the tea becomes frothy and enjoy.
+- Whisk vigorously in a zig-zag motion until the tea is frothy.